Al-Muttaqi: Rivalry between officials

-Muhammad ibn Ra'iq, Caliph's amīr al-umarāʾ, persuaded the Caliph to flee with him to Mosul.
+Abu Abdallah alBaridi used this to take Wasit from Kurankij's forces and initiated peaceful relations with Ibn Ra'iq.
+This broke down two months later, and Ibn Ra'iq began to advance on alBaridi, until a mutiny by Tuzun forced him to reconcile with alBaridi, even elevating him to the Vizierate for the 4th time.
+However, alBaridi wanted to come in person to Baghdad, which resulted in Ibn Ra'iq dismissing him from the Vizierate.
+In response alBaridi sent an army to capture Baghdad.

+Near the Diyala river on 7th March 942, Ibn Ra'iq was defeated, he and the Caliph fled for Hamdanid Mosul, while Abu Abdallah alBaridi's younger brother Abul Husayn took charge of Baghdad.
+For the next 4 months the city was devastated, much of it was in civil war between the various contingents of the army: Turks, Daylamites and Caramathian mercenaries, as well as the general populace.
+Famine and plague broke out by mid-year and many left the city.

-Al-Muttaqi was welcomed there by the Hamdanid dynasty, who organized a campaign to restore him to the capital.
+Meanwhile in Mosul, al-Muttaqi was welcomed by the Hamdanid dynasty, who organized a campaign to restore him to the capital.
 However, their ends were purely selfish; they assassinated Ibn Ra'iq, and having added his Syrian government to their own, turned their ambition towards Baghdad.
 The Hamdanid chief, with the title of Nasir al-Dawla, advanced on Baghdad with the Caliph.

 But, however powerful the Hamdanid chiefs were at home amongst their Arab brethren, and splendid their victories over the Greeks, they found it a different thing to rule at Baghdad, due to foreign mercenaries and the well-organised Turkish forces in the city.

 And so in less than a year, the Hamdanid chieftains had to return to Mosul; for a Turkish general called Tuzun entered Baghdad in triumph, and was saluted as amir al-umara.
-However, fresh proceedings against his enemy obliged Tuzun to quit the capital; and during his absence a conspiracy broke out which placed the Caliph in danger, and obliged him again to appeal to the Hamdanid prince for help.
+Initially Tuzun waged war against the Baridis over Wasit.
+But peace was more preferable to him, so he made an alliance with the Baridis, marrying Abu Abdallah's daughter.
+The Caliph saw such an alliance as a threat to his rule, and once more fled his capital northwards to the Hamdanids.
 Troops sent in response enabled him to escape; he fled to Mosul and after that to Nusaybin.

 Shortly after, peace being restored between Tuzun and the Hamdanid chiefs, al-Muttaqi took up his residence at Raqqa — a fugitive in the city which had so often been the proud court of his illustrious ancestors.